gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    achieved by sending post-handshake KeyUpdate messages, which triggers rekeying of DTLS.
 Such symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman as explained above.
-After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. Note that KeyUpdate does not update the exporter_secret.
+After leakage of application_traffic_secret_N, an attacker can passively eavesdrop on all future data sent on the connection including data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. Note that KeyUpdate does not update the exporter_secret.